In this blog post series about analysis and obfuscation, I decided to start with one of the most common techniques: Flattening.

 Like in the previous example, the standard function looks exactly the same as it wasn’t touched, so let’s jump right in into the obfuscated subroutine.

-The image looks pretty similar, however there are more jumps and the flow looks less flat that before.
-This was made by the conditions with junk data within the flattened flow of the jumptable, making harder to spot useful data specially from a static analysis point of view.
+The image looks pretty similar, however there are more jumps and the flow looks not as flat as before.
+This was made by the conditions plus junk data within the flattened flow of the jumptable, making harder to spot useful data specially from a static analysis point of view.